Should I give my baby probiotic yogurt?

 Antibodies are then created against this food which results in a food allergy.
 This is why feeding your baby with beneficial bacteria is so important in his formative years.
 The baby’s gut flora is dependent on the mother’s.
 Unfortunately, years of sedentary living, antibiotics and high sugar foods have subjected many mothers to bad gut health.

-This can be rectified of course by ingesting more fermented foods – sour uji, mursik and probiotic yogurt whose benefits can be passed on to the baby.
-The Immunoglobin A from breast milk also seals the baby’s gut lining and the prebiotics nourishes and promotes the growth of healthy bacteria in your baby’s intestinal tract.
+This can be rectified of course by ingesting more fermented foods – sauerkraut, kimchi, natto, sour porridge (uji), mursik, kefir, and probiotic yogurt whose benefits can be passed on to the baby.
+The Immunoglobin A from breast milk also seals the baby’s gut lining and the prebiotics nourish and promote the growth of healthy bacteria in your baby’s intestinal tract.

 Introduce unsweetened yogurt gradually and in small amounts, making sure that every serving contains live cultures.
 Tuti probiotic yogurt is naturally sweetened with cane sugar and has aloe vera as one of its additives.
 Aloe vera is extremely beneficial for your baby, it has anti-inflammatory properties and is packed with vitamins, minerals, and enzymes that are crucial for baby’s growth.